 Katerina Kantartzis, PhD (University of Birmingham)

-Former Postdoctoral Fellow and Autism Research Coordinator, Current Lecturer at Birmingham City University.
+Former Postdoctoral Fellow and Autism Research Coordinator, Current Lecturer at Birmingham City University, UK

 Katerina Kantartzis received her BSc (Hons) in Psychology from the University of Birmingham, in 2007.
 She then completed her PhD at the University of Birmingham in 2011, under the supervision of Dr. Sotaro Kita.
 Her dissertation research involved studies of language development in children, and specifically the use of sound symbolism.
 For example, properties of words that make them symbolic, cross-linguistic sensitivities to sound symbolism, and the use of sound symbolism in word learning by children.
 She was also involved in initiating and establishing the participant database for parents interested in taking part in studies in our Infant and Child Laboratory.
 Katerina worked as coordinator of our behavioural and EEG/ERP research on language development in toddlers at high risk of developing autism, funded by the UK-based charity organisation Autistica.
 Katerina is currently a Lecturer in Applied Psychology at Birmingham City University.